ghcdr/updatehub-docs/docs/quick-starting-with-raspberrypi3.md

 ```
 $: bitbake updatehub-image-base -c uhupush
 ```
-We can create a new rollout in **UpdateHub Cloud**, as shown in *Creating a Rollout* section, now using the version, which is the version with an SSH server installed.

-The installation procedure will be the same as the update procedure for version *-test-image-2.0*, and follow-up can be seen on the *Rollouts* tab.
+We can create a rollout in **UpdateHub Cloud**, as shown in [*Creating a Rollout*](../updatehub-cloud/#create_1) section, using the version with an SSH server installed.
+After follow-up can be seen on the *Rollouts* tab.
 When the status shows updated, we can access the target using the SSH protocol, for this type in the host:

 ```
 ssh root@IP_DO_TARGET